-By email
+• By email

-Email us at any time through www.citibank. com.au by selecting "Contact Us" from the bottom of the homepage.
+Email us at any time through www.citibank.com.au by selecting "Contact Us" from the bottom of the homepage.

-Once you have contacted the Customer Relations Unit, we will begin the process of investigating and resolving your complaint.
-We will try to resolve your complaint quickly and fairly, however, some complaints do take more time than others.
+Once you have contacted Citi, we will begin the process of investigating and resolving your complaint.
+We will try to resolve your complaint quickly and fairly.
+We will endeavour to resolve your complaint within 3 business days, however some complaints do take more time than others.
 If we anticipate that your complaint will take longer than 21 days to resolve, we will contact you within this time to provide you with an update on our progress.
-If we are unable to resolve your complaint within 30 days (or within 21 days if it involves a hardship notice, default notice or request to postpone enforcement), we will:
+Should it take longer than 45 days, we will contact you in writing to provide an explanation of the reason for the delay.